appunite/capistrano-coreos/README.md

 # Capistrano::CoreOS
-Managing CoreOS machines and Docker containers via Capistrano 3.
+Managing CoreOS machines and Docker containers by Capistrano 3